hearsay316/citeproc-js-docs/csl-m/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One or more cs:institution-part elements can be used to control the formatting of long and short forms of organization names.
+One or more cs:institution-part elements can be used to control the formatting of long and short forms of institution names.
 Like ``cs:name-part``, these elements are unordered, and affect only the formatting of the target name element, specified (as on ``cs:name-part``) with a required ``name`` attribute.